Project Inception & Vision

 When Joe arrived at Utah State University in 2009, Jack Scmidtt quickly connected him with Paul Grams at USGS and some ICRRR funding, which enabled the GCD 4 development.
 Joe met Philip Bailey (now of North Arrow Research then of ESSA Technologies) at a NSF LiDAR Workshop in 2010 in Boulder, Colorado.
-Joe was teaching a session on DoD 3 and Philip was teaching a session on the River Bathymetry Toolkit -RBT.
-Like Joe, Philp also did his PhD in Geography from University of Southampton.
+Joe was teaching a session on DoD 3 and Philip was teaching a session on the River Bathymetry Toolkit (RBT).
+Like Joe, Philip also did his PhD in Geography at University of Southampton.
 The two started scheming at the workshop over ways to turn GCD into a more professional piece of software.
 Joe secured funding to make those schemes a reality, and the two have been working on GCD in various capacities ever since.

 Other Significant Contributors